When it comes to GitLab vs GitHub, what’s the best development platform for your team in 2021? Which one’s the best solution for your use case?

 For example, you can view and discuss pull (or merge) requests in real-time, make changes, and get a complete visual overview of the code differences.

-These tools highlight all changes and make it easy for whoever is reviewing the code.
+These tools highlight all changes and make it easy for whoever reviews the code.
 It can help you catch mistakes early, reducing the chance of fatal errors or security flaws.

 While the screenshot above highlights GitHub, GitLab offers equally powerful code collaboration and review tools.